-Upper semi-continuous functions are most convenient.
+Upper semi-continuous functions are often convenient in applications.
 In many applications (e.g. fuzzy control) the class of the functions and their exact parameters have a limited influence on the results.
 Only local monotonicity of the functions is really necessary.
 In other applications (e.g. medical diagnosis) more precise membership degrees are needed.